 Monitoring and Central Logging

 Modern Web-scale distributed systems run on many machines.
 Monitoring and logging can no longer be done by connecting to each machine and tailing log files.
 Central logging and monitoring services in the cloud like Loggly, Grafana.net, Greylog, Splunk and DataDog are popular options.
 Sentry is an amazing service for analyzing exceptions.
 New Relic is expansive, but gives you great insight into what your system is doing.
+If you want an alternative to Sentry, there are plenty of other options out ther.

 Even if you go for a homegrown solution based on the popular ELK (Elasticsearch, LogStash and Kibana) or something like Prometheus + Grafana, you will probably deploy them in the cloud.